iherman/rdfjs-c14n/README.md

 # RDF Canonicalization in TypeScript

 This is an implementation of the [RDF Dataset Canonicalization](https://www.w3.org/TR/rdf-canon/) algorithm, also referred to as RDFC-1.0.
-(The algorithm is being specified by the W3C [RDF Dataset Canonicalization and Hash Working Group](https://www.w3.org/groups/wg/rch).)
+The algorithm has been published by the W3C [RDF Dataset Canonicalization and Hash Working Group](https://www.w3.org/groups/wg/rch).

 ## Requirements

+### RDF packages and references

 The implementation depends on the interfaces defined by the [RDF/JS Data model specification](http://rdf.js.org/data-model-spec/) for RDF terms, named and blank nodes, or quads.
 It also depends on an instance of an RDF Data Factory, specified by the aforementioned [specification](http://rdf.js.org/data-model-spec/#datafactory-interface).
 For TypeScript, the necessary type specifications are available through the [`@rdfjs/types` package](https://www.npmjs.com/package/@rdfjs/types); an implementation of the RDF Data Factory is provided by, for example, the [`n3` package](https://www.npmjs.com/package/n3) (but there are others), which also provides a Turtle/TriG parser and serializer to test the library.

 By default (i.e., if not explicitly specified) the Data Factory of the [`n3` package](https://www.npmjs.com/package/n3) is used.

+### Crypto

+The implementation relies on the [Web Cryptography API](https://www.w3.org/TR/WebCryptoAPI/) as implemented by modern browsers, `deno` (version 1.3.82 or higher), or `node.js` (version 21 or higher).
+A side effect of using Web Crypto is that the canonicalization and hashing interface entries are all asynchronous, and must be used, for example, through the `await` idiom of Javascript/Typescript.

+## Usage

 An input RDF Dataset may be represented by: